xingyuHuxingyu/DynamicPO/README.md

 ![Figure 4a: Negative sample scaling](assets/figure4a_negative_scaling.png)

-The second figure shows how the reward winner rate evolves during training for vanilla DMPO and DynamicPO.
+The second figure shows how the **reward win rate** evolves during training for vanilla DMPO and DynamicPO.

 ![Figure 4b: Reward accuracy evolution](assets/figure4b_reward_accuracy_evolution.png)

 ## Supplementary Multi-objective Experiments

 The supplementary exploratory study provides additional scripts for evaluating DynamicPO on other multi-negative preference optimization objectives.
-These experiments are **not the main reproduction path** of the paper, but they help readers examine whether the DynamicPO idea can **generalize beyond the main DMPO setting**.
+These experiments are **not the default Quick Start path** of this repository, but they correspond to the **multi-objective generalization study** reported in the paper.

 ### MPPO and S-DPO Extensions